kehuo/website/docs/programming/algorithms/overview.md

 ## Fundamental Algorithms

 This section includes an introduction to some commonly used data structures.
-Algorithms such as sorting and searching are presented in the form of Python best practices.
+Algorithms such as sorting and searching are presented in the form of the best practices.

 ## NP-Hard Problems and Advanced Algorithms

 This part contains an introduction to the NP-hard problems and some advanced algorithms, including approximation algorithms, online algorithms and other heuristic algorithms.

-[comment]: # "# todo: thanks to vorapong"
+Part of the content here is derived from the courses given by [Dr. Vorapong Suppakitpaisarn](http://www.vorapong-sup.net/)

 ### Linear Programming